muhammad-mneina/parallax-photo/README.md

 # parallax-photo
-• single scroll photography portfolio from photos I took at various National Parks in Canada
+• single scroll photography portfolio from photos I took at various National Parks in Canada <br />
 • lightweight project which exemplifies how much you can do with little code